Understanding HIV - Learn what you can do to help reach your treatment goals

 Welcome to the EDURANT® patients and caregivers website.

 Like most people, you probably have questions about HIV and how it’s treated.
-This site was created to answer some of your questions and help you learn about EDURANT® (rilpivirine) 25-mg tablets, a prescription medicine used with other ARV medicines in adults who have never taken HIV medicines before and who have an amount of HIV in their blood (viral load) that is no more than 100,000 copies/mL.
+This site was created to answer some of your questions and help you learn about EDURANT® (rilpivirine) 25-mg tablets, a prescription medicine used with other ARV medicines in patients who have never taken HIV medicines before and who have an amount of HIV in their blood (viral load) that is no more than 100,000 copies/mL.
 Your healthcare professional will measure your viral load.

 This website does not take the place of talking with your healthcare professional.
 You should talk with your healthcare professional when you start taking medication and at regular checkups.
 You should not change or stop treatment without first talking with your healthcare professional.